ylwangy/slstm_pytorch/README.md

-### Pytorch version of sentence-state LSTM and use it for language model pre-training.
+### Pytorch version of sentence-state LSTM and how to use it for masked language model pre-training.

 [Sentence-State LSTM for Text Representation](https://aclanthology.org/P18-1030.pdf)